Updated: July 2, 2019

 The graph below demonstrates trends overtime concerning jet injector cases that were decided by Veteran Law Judges.

-From 2003 to 2008 there was a surge of jet injector decisions, most of which were denied.
-Despite the fact that these cases were denied, a significant number of these cases should have been granted as the Veterans Law Judge failed to appropriately recognize the jet injector as a risk factor and failed to appropriately apply the Benefit of Doubt Law (38 U.S.C.S. § 5107(b)) or the analogous Reasonable Doubt Law (38 C.F.R. § 3.102).
+Indeed a majority of jet injector cases have been denied or remanded.
+Despite the fact that a significant number of these cases were denied, quite a few should have been granted as the Veterans Law Judge failed to appropriately recognize the jet injector as a risk factor and failed to appropriately apply the Benefit of Doubt Law (38 U.S.C.S. § 5107(b)) or the analogous Reasonable Doubt Law (38 C.F.R. § 3.102).
 When the positive and negative evidence of a case is in equipoise (equal to each other), the benefit of the doubt always goes to the veteran, and the case is granted.

-From 2008 to 2013 there was a surge in remanded decisions.
-Meaning the Veteran Law Judges are remanding the case, or rather sending the case back to the VA Regional Office (VARO), with specific instructions mandated by the BVA court.
+In remanded decisions, the Veteran Law Judges are remanding the case, or rather returning the case back to the VA Regional Office (VARO), with specific instructions mandated by the BVA court.
 Usually remanded cases sent back request the VARO to seek another medical evaluation of the veterans’ claim file.
 Here is an example from recent years of the BVA’s instructions:

 The examiner should provide an opinion as to whether it is at least as likely as not (a 50 percent probability or greater) that the Veteran’s hepatitis C was caused by or the result of immunizations via air gun injector during active duty service; or was otherwise incurred or as a result of active duty service?